contact-nat/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/02_editor/01_introduction.md

 * What kinds of information will consumers manipulate via the API?
 * What actions will consumers perform on the API?

-For example, if you are a food delivery company, you might want to build an API your  partner network that will enable them to browse and search through a database of restaurants for which you provide a delivery service.
+For example, if you are a food delivery company, you might want to build an API your for partner network that will enable them to browse and search through a database of restaurants for which you provide a delivery service.

 In this example, your API is targeting partners of your company.
 They'll need to manipulate data about restaurants, and perform search queries on the data, with certain filtering and sorting capabilities.